MOONSHOT PIRATES BOOTCAMP RULES

 - Bootcamps cannot be co-branded: the Moonshot Pirates Bootcamp logo/identity/name may not be connected to another organization, non-profit, cooperation or other entity unless they have bought a corporate license.

-SPONSORS & FUNDING
+PARTNERS & FUNDING

 Not For Profit Event